 A6.04.02 Inspection of QA Program Implementation.

 a.
 Verify that the licensee has an electronic or paper copy system for issuing, distributing, and cancelling controlled documents.
 Obtain access to the list(s) of currently controlled documents.
 Verify that the documents are available to personnel by accessing the documents electronically or by examining a sample of controlled paper copies that have been issued to personnel.
-Compare the master controlled list(s) to the electronic ontrolled documents or the sample of paper copy controlled documents to verify that the document titles, identifiers and revision levels are identical.
+Compare the master controlled list(s) to the electronic controlled documents or the sample of paper copy controlled documents to verify that the document titles, identifiers and revision levels are identical.
 Verify that the paper copies are indicated as controlled copies.

 b.
 Select a sample from the list(s) of controlled documents.
 Verify that the controlled documents were reviewed and approved by independent, authorized personnel.
 Examine the records of reviews of implementing documents, including procurement documents, to verify that the reviews required by the implementing document were conducted.